aws-samples/serverless-patterns/cdk-closed-loop-serverless-control/README.md

-# Amazon EventBridge to AWS Lambda with feedback control by Amazon Cloudwatch Alarms
+# Amazon EventBridge to AWS Lambda with feedback control by Amazon CloudWatch Alarms

-This sample project demonstrates an ON/OFF control implementation on AWS Lambda with a closed-loop (feedback) control mechanism.
+This serverless pattern demonstrates an ON/OFF control implementation on AWS Lambda with a closed-loop (feedback) control mechanism.
 This is useful when your application is dependent on third-party calls and you need to handle any throttling or a performance issue on the third-party service.

-This pattern deploys two AWS Lambda functions, one Amazon EventBridge rule, two Amazon CloudWatch alarms and one Amazon Cloudwatch composite alarm.
-After performing the third-party call on AWS Lambda function, it uses Amazon Cloudwatch custom metrics feature to store third-party service call metrics like response time and status code to provide feedback for generation of the control signal.
+This pattern deploys two AWS Lambda functions, one Amazon EventBridge rule, two Amazon CloudWatch alarms and one Amazon CloudWatch composite alarm.
+After performing the third-party call on AWS Lambda function, it uses Amazon CloudWatch custom metrics feature to store third-party service call metrics like response time and status code to provide feedback for generation of the control signal.

-A set of Cloudwatch Alarms monitors these custom metrics produced after the third-party call and decides if the third-party service call is healty.
-If not, the event planner Lambda function stops feeding messages to EventBridge to drop third-party calls temporarly to avoid additional load on the third-party service.
+A set of CloudWatch Alarms monitors these custom metrics produced after the third-party call and decides if the third-party service call is healthy.
+If not, the event planner Lambda function stops feeding messages to EventBridge to drop third-party calls temporarily to avoid additional load on the third-party service.
 It also brings cost benefits and concurrency savings on AWS Lambda by avoiding the lambda invocations for the unhealthy 3rd party service.

+### Considerations
+- This serverless pattern uses Amazon CloudWatch metrics to store remote service's health information.
+This brings all the power of CloudWatch metrics and math expressions to make the decision of the remote API worker call.
+- You can use CloudWatch metrics to build CloudWatch dashboards for monitoring the remote service's health and also API call control decisions.
+- This serverless pattern doesn't implement any fallback mechanism.
+You can choose and bring another serverless pattern with your decision of the fallback path.
+- The controller function makes API calls to Amazon CloudWatch Alarms feature to get alarm status and implements an ON/OFF control.
+You can also use all the alarm status properties to make advanced decisions on remote service API call.

 Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/cdk-closed-loop-serverless-control-pattern